maziac/lagmeter/Readme.md

 This consists of a program that stimulates a button through an OUTPUT_PIN.
 Then it measures the time until the input value (from a photo resistor) changes.

+# Validation

+I did a few test to validate the measured times.

+Reed Relais SIL 7271-D 5V measurements with oscilloscope:
+- Switch bouncing: 40us
+- Delay: 5V Out to relais switching: < 250us

+Measurement accuracy:
+The code is not optimized, i.e. no assembler code is used for measurement.
+But the C-code has an internal check for accuracy.
+It aborts if accuracy gets too bad.
+Current accuracy is < 1ms.
+I also measured the lag directly with a LED connected to the relais.
+The measured lag was 1ms in 100 trials.

 # System under Test - Setup

 ## HW